AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_transit_vpc.html.markdown

 * `dns_server` - Specify the DNS IP, only required while using a custom private DNS for the VPC.
 * `vnet_name_resource_group` - (Optional) VPC-ID/VNet-Name of cloud provider.
 Required if for azure.
 ARM: "VNet_Name:Resource_Group_Name".
 It is replaced by "vpc_id".

--> **NOTE:**

-* `enable_firenet_interfaces` - If you are using/upgraded to Aviatrix Terraform Provider R1.8+/UserConnect-4.6 , and a transit_vpc resource was originally created with a provider version < R1.8/UserConnect-4.6, you must do ‘terraform refresh’ to update and apply the attribute’s default value (“false”) into the state file.
+-> **NOTE:** `enable_firenet_interfaces` - If you are using/upgraded to Aviatrix Terraform Provider R1.8+, and a transit_vpc resource was originally created with a provider version < R1.8, you must do ‘terraform refresh’ to update and apply the attribute’s default value (false) into the state file.

-* `vnet_name_resource_group` - If you are using/upgraded to Aviatrix Terraform Provider R1.10+/UserConnect-4.6 , and an ARM transit_vpc resource was originally created with a provider version < R1.10/UserConnect-4.6, you must replace "vnet_name_resource_group" with "vpc_id" in your configuration file, and do ‘terraform refresh’ to set its value to "vpc_id" and apply it into the state file.
+-> **NOTE:** `vnet_name_resource_group` - If you are using/upgraded to Aviatrix Terraform Provider R1.10+, and an ARM transit_vpc resource was originally created with a provider version < R1.10, you must replace "vnet_name_resource_group" with "vpc_id" in your configuration file, and do ‘terraform refresh’ to set its value to "vpc_id" and apply it into the state file.

 ## Import